 - Explain what you hope to find out and include images and music if possible

-- If you can it’s effective to get other people who are passionate about your research to say a line or two in the video as this will help endorse it
+- If you can it’s effective to get other people who are passionate about your research to say a line or two in the video to endorse what you are doing.

-- Don’t be afraid to add a bit of blue sky thinking to the video highlighting what you hope this research could lead to with a few excellent, powerful sentences
+- Don’t be afraid to add a bit of blue sky thinking to the video highlighting what you hope this research could lead to with a few excellent, powerful sentences.
+People want to understand the vision.

-This will largely depend on how efficiently you can communicate your idea and promote it.
+This will largely depend on how efficiently you can communicate your idea, who you engage and how well you plan the campaign and how effective your promotional activities are.
 There are two key elements to crowdfunding success, in our opinion:

-Resonance – when people reach your page, they are inspired and intrigued by your research questions and your incentives appeal, so they make a pledge.
-This was true for the LSD research we crowdfunded, resulting in over 1600 people backing the project.
+Resonance – when people/businesses/philanthropists reach your page, they are inspired and intrigued by your research questions and your incentives appeal, so they make a pledge.

 So how much can be raised…

 Our prediction is that most scientists can raise at least £3k if they push their campaign to their own networks.
 This can be raised through their immediate network and communities that they are affiliated with.
 To raise more than £3k, takes more planning.
 You are likely to require a few high profile people or organisations with relatively large networks on board and must be prepared to regularly tweet/post about the project.
-Anything above £10k we recommend that you either have some large contributions lined up or you have a media strategy and some confirmed PR for when you launch.
+Anything above £10k we recommend that you only embark on if you have an established network behind you, some large contributions lined up or you have a media strategy and lots of confirmed PR for when you launch.

 A final word…

 At Crowd.Science we do our very best to help you promote your projects and think about the best people to target.
-We pitch top projects to journalists and help with press releases.
+We pitch top projects to the journalists we have built a relationship with over the years.
 We are also always open to ideas of ways we can help you with your campaigns.
 We are an early stage business and your success is very much our success, so each project we launch we do take very seriously.

-Our mission is to create a large network of people poised to back interesting research that they care about.
+Our mission is to create a large network of people, businesses and philanthropists poised to back interesting research that they care about.
 To make this dream a reality we need to work with inspirational scientists just like you who will promote their research and help build a community of science funders!